Constitutional Tribunal (Poland)

 Its creation was a request of the Solidarity movement following its 1981 National Congress that took place a few weeks before the introduction of martial law.
 The Tribunal was established on 26 March 1982 and judges took office on 1 January 1986.

-The tribunal's powers increased in 1989 with the transition to the capitalist Third Polish Republic and in 1997 with the establishment of a new Constitution.
+The tribunal's powers increased in 1989 with the transition to the democratic Third Polish Republic and in 1997 with the establishment of a new Constitution.
 The Constitution mandates that its 15 members are elected by the Sejm, the lower house, for 9 years.
 It is the subject of an appointment crisis since 2015.

 It should not be confused with the Supreme Court of Poland.

 Powers

 The Constitutional Tribunal adjudicates on the compliance with the Constitution of legislation and international agreements (also their ratification), on disputes over the powers of central constitutional bodies, and on compliance with the Constitution of the aims and activities of political parties.
 It also rules on constitutional complaints.